Jumitti/DungeonEncountersMapGenerator/README.md

 ### Features:

 - **Map Generation**: The script recreates mazes following the logic of the game.
+- **Seed Generation**: Use seeds (like in Minecraft) (LIMIT: seeds are permanently used, but if you set "shuffle", the type of maps will still be random)
 - **Creation of .bin Files**: Generates binary files from the created maps.
 - **Cheat Mode**: By enabling cheat mode, all treasures, combat abilities, and movement skills will be placed on level 0 for immediate access.